Mohsinfayyaz559/AIR-QUALITY-APP/README.md

 # Air-Quality-Prediction
 This repository is dedicated to the prediction of Air Quality of cities of Pakistan.
 The data used in this project comes from the openweathermap API with the following documentation (https://openweathermap.org/api/air-pollution)

-the custom API for air quality prediction can be hit at ( https://huggingface.co/spaces/mk12rule/Air_quality_app/docs )
+custom API for air quality prediction can be hit at
+( https://huggingface.co/spaces/mk12rule/Air_quality_app/docs )

 the GUI app is deployed at